 Learning about the disease and its symptoms can help you identify when someone’s symptoms may be worsening, what behaviors are attributed to obsessions, and when to say something.
 It can also bring about an understanding of what their experience may be, which can help you empathize with them.

 Encouraging treatment for OCD is important because many times people will not seek treatment on their own without external encouragement.
-Typical treatment approaches include cognitive-behavior therapy for OCD, exposure and response prevention for OCD, and acceptance and commitment therapy alongside medication for OCD.
+Typical treatment approaches include exposure and response prevention for OCD and acceptance and commitment therapy, alongside medication for OCD.
 Getting treatment can greatly improve a person’s life by directly addressing obsessions behind compulsive behaviors and diminishing their impact on the individual.
 Loved ones are oftentimes considered in treatment as encouragers and supports.

 Some examples of self-care include self-soothing, walking meditation, talking with a therapist, and maintaining activities that you are personally interested in.
-You can also ask your loved one to engage in their own emotional self-care, such as encouraging meditation for OCD.
+You can also ask your loved one to join you in a regular yoga for OCD practice or suggest they engage in their own emotional self-care, such as encouraging meditation for OCD.

 4. Be Patient & Understanding